 I dreamt I was at work, standing in a distinct location of the restaurant.
 This strange feeling swept over me, and I was hit with an intuitive understanding that I was going to be fired.

-A coworker of mine approached me and we engaged in conversation about my job status.
+A co-worker of mine approached me, and we engaged in conversation about my job status.
 I then asked her why I was fired.
 She replied, explaining that the boss's wife was jealous of me and did not want me working there.
 I woke up, this dream vivid in my mind.
-It was so realistic and detailed, it lingered in my mind days afterwards.
+It was so realistic and detailed; it lingered in my mind days afterward.

-(This may be a good time to note that my boss's wife did bar tend at the restaurant in real life, so that being the reason I was fired is not a far fetched theory.)
-I was scheduled to work again a couple days after this dream.
+This may be a good time to note that my boss's wife did bartend at the restaurant in real life so that being the reason I was fired is not a far-fetched theory.
+I was scheduled to work again a couple of days after this dream.
 I went in that day not vaguely prepared for what would happen next.

-For whatever reason it was, I went to the distinctive location in the restaurant that I went to in my dream.
-All of the sudden I felt like a piece of a puzzle that was put in its place.
+For whatever reason it was, I went to the distinctive location in the restaurant that I went to in my dream, and all of a sudden I felt like a piece of a puzzle that was put in its place.
 Every detail, every sensation, every inch of my surroundings, perfectly mimicked my dream.
 This brought on the most intense and overwhelming rush of Deja Vu that I have yet to experience in my life.
 I must have looked like I was seeing a ghost or maybe even losing my mind, because at that point in time everything for me froze as my feeble brain scrambled to make sense of it.
-This was it, I was to be fired!
+This was it; I was to be fired!

 Remembering how I had spoken to my coworker in my dream, I approached her, as she just so happened to be scheduled to work with me that night.
-I was so shocked by my recent revelation that I needed to reach out to someone.
-Who better than the coworker from my dream, maybe she could give me some more answers.
+I was so shocked by my recent revelation that I needed to reach out to someone, and who better than the coworker from my dream, maybe she could give me some more answers.
 I told her with grave seriousness that I was going to get fired that night.
-She looked puzzled, but started rattling off jobs that she could help me find "if" I were to be fired.
+She looked puzzled but started rattling off jobs that she could help me find "if" I were to be fired.

 Sure enough, what was inevitable had played out.
 I left that night for the last time, jobless.
 Having absolutely no doubt that this dream was a precise prediction of the future, I also have no doubt that the boss's wife being jealous of me was the reason it happened.
 But the most important thing to be learned from this story is how Deja Vu and dream premonitions are interlinked.